 Thanksgiving is a great time to teach preschoolers about health and nutrition.
 With the approaching holiday that promotes “feasting”, what better time than now to offer your preschoolers a few nutrition activities.

-I think most people agree it is important to teach children healthy eating habits from a young age.
 With all the food commercials and promotions geared toward little bodies, it’s even more important to actively talk about what good nutrition is, since our kids receive information from various sources that may or may not be best.

 And simply modeling for your child isn’t enough anymore either.
 We have to actively engage our children in healthy eating and openly talk about it with them.